UConn Players to Watch Against Arkansas - Sweet 16

 Top UConn Players to Watch vs. Arkansas - Sweet 16

-Adama Sanogo and Anthony Black are two players to watch on Thursday at 7:15 PM ET, when the UConn Huskies match up with the Arkansas Razorbacks in their Sweet 16 matchup at T-Mobile Arena.
+When the UConn Huskies and Arkansas Razorbacks play in their Sweet 16 matchup at T-Mobile Arena on Thursday at 7:15 PM ET, Adama Sanogo and Anthony Black will be two of the top players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on CBS.
+In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!